 Note the actors in the sequence diagrams are the same ones denoted as the swim lanes in the activity diagram shown in the Use Case.

-REQ.26.6.3.2 OpenFMB Profile Platform Independent Approach
+RMQ.26.6.3.2 OpenFMB Profile Platform Independent Approach

-The information collected in the previously drive the data model design in this approach.
+The information collected in the modeling process drives the data model design.
 The OpenFMB data models are created primarily based on the IEC Common Information Model (CIM).
 The CIM model is a comprehensive utility industry UML model that encompasses all aspects of utility operations and planning need for distribution (IEC 61968), transmission (IEC 61970), and market communications (IEC 62325) standards.
-The model is basically used as a reference from which necessary classes, attributes, and associations are selected and transformed into the OpenFMB model.
+The model is used as a reference from which necessary classes, attributes, and associations are selected and transformed into the OpenFMB model.
+Note the Platform Independent Model (PIM) approach itself does not exclude other standards as reference models.